gordontang/mTRAC-site/documentation.md

 ---

 <p class="message">
-  Detailed documentation of the team's design process will be found below.
+	Detailed documentation of the team's design process for the mTRAC is provided below.
 </p>

 ## Project Requirements
 Date: October 31, 2014

 ## Design Proposal
 Date: November 29, 2014